curtis-allan/Shad4Fasthtml/docs/md/alert_template.md

 ## Standard method

 The standard method is similar to the FastHtml method, but follows the original Shadcn-ui method of passing in the `AlertTitle` and `AlertDescription` components.
-A lucide icon can also be provided through the method below, or omitted to not display an icon.
-To ensure the component is rendered correctly, you must pass in the `standard` attribute as `True`:
+To ensure the component is rendered correctly, you must pass in the `standard` attribute as `True`.

 ```python+html
 Alert(